apakhbari/backstage/README.md

 - DB is postgres, but can use SQLite for dev purposes, if you use SQLIte it is going to be ephemeral so every time you restart it, data will lose

 ## Components
+- Backstage’s core is composed of around 25 packages, which include a CLI, utility tools, API definitions, themes, and helpers.
+But what really makes up Backstage are the more than 150 open source plugin packages available, which include the framework’s main features.

 ### 1- Core
 Deployed by default (e.g. software catalog)
-1. SOftware catalog: all info about system & organization
+1. Software catalog: all info about system & organization
+2. Service Template: bootstrap services in backstage
-2. Tech Docs: Documentatin inside backstage
+3. Tech Docs: Documentatin inside backstage
-3. Search: search across all backstage portal
+4. Search: search across all backstage portal
-4. Service Template: bootstrap services in backstage
+5. Kubernetes cluster visualizer

 ### 2- App (Integrations)
 Extend capabilities of backstage.
 Deployed but require configuration (e.g. SSO / Analytics / Git)